Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: A Historical Account and New Separation Results

-In order to answer more general non-membership questions to $\dcfl(d)$, we need to divert from Liu and Weiner's contrived argument for the statement (*) and to develop a completely different, new, and more practical technical tool.
-The sole purpose of this exposition is, therefore, set to (i) develop a new proof technique, which can be applicable to many other languages, (ii) present an alternative proof for the fact that the intersection and the union hierarchies of DCFL are infinite hierarchies, and (iii) exhibit other languages in $\cfl$ that do not belong to $\dcfl(\omega)\cup \dcfl[\omega]$ (in part, verifying Ginsburg and Greibach's remark for the first time).
+In order to answer ``general'' non-membership questions to $\dcfl(d)$, we need to divert from Liu and Weiner's contrived argument used for proving the statement (*) and to develop a completely different, new, and more practical technical tool.
+The sole purpose of this exposition is, therefore, set to (i) develop a new proof technique, which can be applicable to many other languages, (ii) present an alternative proof for the fact that the intersection and the union hierarchies of DCFL are infinite hierarchies, and (iii) exhibit other languages in $\cfl$ that do not belong to $\dcfl(\omega)\cup \dcfl[\omega]$.
+In this direction of research, we refer to the work of Harrison and Havel \cite{HH74}.
+Prior to Wotschke's work, Ginsburg and Greibach \cite{GG66} claimed \emph{with no proof}\footnote{In page 640 of \cite{GG66}, they wrote ``More strongly, $\{ ww^R \mid w \text{ in }\Sigma^*\}$ is not a finite union of deterministic languages if $\Sigma$ contains at least two elements.
+We omit the proof.''} that the context-free language $Pal=\{ww^R\mid w\in\Sigma^*\}$ (even-length palindromes) for any non-unary alphabet $\Sigma$ is outside of $\dcfl[\omega]$.
+This missing proof was later given by Harrison and Havel \cite{HH74} as a quick application of their special ``iteration theorem'' for $\dcfl$.

 In relevance to the union hierarchy of dcf languages, there is another known extension of $\dcfl$ within $\cfl$ using an access-controlled machine model called \emph{limited automata},\footnote{Hibbard \cite{Hib67} actually defined a rewriting system, called ``scan-limited automata.''
 Later, Pighizzini and Pisoni \cite{PP14,PP15} re-formulated Hibbard's system in terms of a restricted form of linear-bounded automata.} which are originally invented by Hibbard \cite{Hib67} and later discussed extensively in, e.g., \cite{PP14,PP15,Yam19}.
 A \emph{$d$-limited deterministic automaton} (or a $d$-lda, for short) is a one-tape deterministic Turing machine that can rewrite each tape cell located between two endmarkers only during the first $d$ visits (except that making a turn of a tape head counts as ``double visits'').
 We can raise a question of whether there is any relationship between the union hierarchy and $d$-lda's.